Just-Archives/files.sa-mp.com/README.md

 # SA-MP File Archive
-The fork of the original repo, with indexing (i guess).
+The fork of the original repo, nothing else.

 Big thanks to KrustyKoyle to actually made a backup for this :heart:

 # File List
-Each file contains the archive for better searching, you can click them if you want to download it.
+You can click each file below if you want to download it.

 ## Patch downgrader
 * [gtasapatch.zip](/archives/gtasapatch.zip?raw=true)